jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 _____________________________________________________________________________________
+1.94
+Converted all procedure files to UTF8 to prevent text encoding issues.
+Fixed Case spelling of USAXS Error data to SMR_Error and DSM_Error

 1.93 11/05/2017
 Promoted required minimum version to 7.05 due to bug in Igor prior of this version.
 Added restore of prior size of panels when user closes and reopens a tool.
 Data stored in the current Igor experiment.
 Size limited to 50% width and 90% height.
 Hold down any modifier key and size will be reset to original default state.